-Recognizing the benefits of greater economic integration, countries in the region are taking some steps in this direction.
-CCA countries have pursued various regional and bilateral economic integration initiatives and most are members of World Trade Organization (WTO).
-They have also made some progress in diversifying their economies and have adopted more flexible exchange rate regimes following recent bouts in global volatility.
+Recognizing the benefits of greater economic integration, countries in the region are taking some steps in that direction.
+CCA countries have pursued various regional and bilateral economic integration initiatives and most are members of the World Trade Organization (WTO).
+They have also made some progress in diversifying their economies and have adopted more flexible exchange rate regimes following recent episodes of global volatility.